darkfeline/mir.qualia/README.rst

 can be used to keep dotfiles for different machines in a single version control repository and check out the right copy on each machine.

+There is a `Go version <https://go.felesatra.moe/qualia>`_.
+The main tradeoff is that the Go version is a lot faster, but compiles to a 2MB binary.

 Installation
 ------------